writethedocs/www/docs/conf/na/2016/schedule.rst

 Sunday, May 22nd
 ----------------

+Writing Day & Reception will be held at **CENTRL Office, 1355 NW Everett St.**

 During the day, we'll hold our :doc:`Writing Day documentation sprints </conf/na/2016/writing-day>`, followed by the conference reception in the evening.